Admission for the January 2025 academic session is ongoing Apply Now!

 • Identify capital markets and fundamental quantitative models used in securities analysis and portfolio management;

-• Distinguish capital markets and instruments, organisation of securities markets and trading, and modern portfolio theory.
+• Distinguish capital markets and instruments, organization of securities markets and trading, and modern portfolio theory.

 Cost Accounting 3